Art3mLapa/PG-Sn1per/README.md

 # Updates
 29.07.23
 Fixed Bugs, Added age setting for generated accounts - from 2005 to 2016.
 The setting changes the length of generated IDs

+03.08.23
+added the ability to snipe with bundles, minor fixes and updates